AlbertBS2/Accenture-SupplyChainResilianceChallenge/README.md

 ## II.
 Installation

 After cloning the repository to your local machine, you first need to download the data from Accenture from [Kaggle](https://www.kaggle.com/competitions/datathon-2022-upc-accenture/data) (Kaggle account required).
 The path to cities_data.csv should then look something like data/datathon_SC_ACN_22/cities_data.csv.
 Then install all necessary dependencies.
-After that, run the notebook "Main.ipynb", which creates the model and places it in the models directory.
+After that, run the notebook "Main.ipynb".